ubc-library-rc/intro-blockchain-research/content/participating-online.md

 Use the _Chat_ window to comment or ask a question at any time.
 For this workshop, one instructor will cover the majority of the content in each sub-section before addressing related questions.

 The co-facilitating instructor will manage and coordinate the chat throughout, so feel free to add your questions at any time!
+Please try to ask questions in the public chat, as it can be hard for co-facilitators to answer people in DMs.

 The _Chat_ window is a good place to report problems with your audio connection.
 Instructors may also use it to share links to material mentioned in the session.
 <br/>